A review from the PDE viewpoint of Hamilton-Jacobi-Bellman Equations Arising in Optimal Control with Vectorial Cost: Introduction

 This paper is organised as follows: In Section \ref{section2} we collect basic facts about cones, orderings, minimals and viscosity solutions, including the scalarisation method and the existence of Pareto minimals in the case of (finite-dimensional) Optimisation theory.

 In Section \ref{section3} we consider the case of optimally controlling the system \eqref{1.1a} without white noise with respect to the deterministic version of the vectorial functional \eqref{1.4}.
 By introducing the appropriate value functions as (Pareto) minimals of the cost with respect to a fixed ordering (Definition \ref{def-PM}), we prove their existence as a consequence of the scalarisation method (Lemma \ref{lemma-PM}).
 Next, we derive the analogue of the Hamilton--Jacobi equation which arises in the deterministic vector case and show that appropriate projections of the value functions along lines generated by the dual cone are viscosity solutions of a family of HJ equations (Theorem \ref{theorem1} and Propositions \ref{prop:dynamic-opt-det} and \ref{prop:exist-det}) parameterised by the directions in the dual cone.
-These solutions allow to construct a family of feedback controls which drive the system \ref{1.1a} in an ``unimprovable" fashion (Remark \ref{feedback-controls}).

-Finally, in Section \ref{section4} we turn our attention to the problem of stochastic optimal control of \eqref{1.1} via PDE theory, and extend the results of Section \ref{section3} to the case of non-trivial white noise.
-The results of this section are in correspence to those of Section \ref{section3}, the main difference being that here we have a family of 2nd order Hamilton--Jacobi--Bellman equations parameterised by the directions inside the dual cone and whose solutions optimally drive the system \eqref{1.1}.
+In Section \ref{section4} we turn our attention to the problem of stochastic optimal control of \eqref{1.1} via PDE theory, and extend the results of Section \ref{section3} to the case of non-trivial white noise.
+The results of this section are in correspondence to those of Section \ref{section3}, the main difference being that here we have a family of 2nd order Hamilton--Jacobi--Bellman equations parameterised by the directions inside the dual cone and whose solutions optimally drive the system \eqref{1.1}.

+Finally, in Section \ref{sec:applications} we examine particular applications of the theory to Linear-Quadratic models, showing that for the vectorial cost functional in certain directions the HJB problem can be reduced to solving a one-parameter family of matrix valued Riccati equations.

 \ms